habedi/multi-vector-hnsw/docs/README.md

     public static void main(String[] args) {

         // 1.
 Create an instance of our new "MinDistance" aggregation,
-        //    using Manhattan as its base distance var minManhattanDistance = new MinDistance(new Manhattan());
+        //    using Manhattan as its base distance. var minManhattanDistance = new MinDistance(new Manhattan());

         // 2.
-Pass the custom distance function directly to the builder Index index = MultiVectorHNSW.builder()
+Pass the custom distance function directly to the builder.
+        Index index = MultiVectorHNSW.builder()
             .withM(16)
             .withEfConstruction(200)
             .withDistance(minManhattanDistance) // Use the generic `withDistance` method .build();

         // 3.
-Add and search data as usual index.add(1L, List.of(FloatVector.of(1f, 2f), FloatVector.of(10f, 10f)));
+Add and search data as usual. index.add(1L, List.of(FloatVector.of(1f, 2f), FloatVector.of(10f, 10f)));
         index.add(2L, List.of(FloatVector.of(8f, 8f), FloatVector.of(1f, 3f)));

         List<FloatVector> query = List.of(FloatVector.of(2f, 2f), FloatVector.of(9f, 9f));
+        // Note the third parameter `efSearch`, which controls search accuracy.
-        List<SearchResult> results = index.search(query, 1);
+        List<SearchResult> results = index.search(query, 1, 10);

         // The distance for item 1 is min(|1-2|+|2-2|, |10-9|+|10-9|) = min(1, 2) = 1
         // The distance for item 2 is min(|8-2|+|8-2|, |1-9|+|3-9|) = min(12, 14) = 12
-        // So, item 1 should be the closest System.out.println("Search results:");
+        // So, item 1 should be the closest.
+        System.out.println("Search results:");
         results.forEach(System.out::println);
     }